 The balanced tenure of our directors promotes experience and stability while also allowing for a broader understanding of the issues that affect our business.
-We have a mix of seasoned directors who provide in-depth knowledge and historical perspective of the industry, with our new directors who bring fresh ideas to ensure that the Board is able to provide oversight and guidance that is balanced with our overall company strategies.
+We have a mix of seasoned directors who provide in-depth knowledge and historical perspective of the industry, and of new directors who bring fresh ideas.
+The board believes the directors of MGE Energy collectively have backgrounds and skills important for MGE Energy's business and the makeup of the board serves to ensure that members are able to provide oversight and guidance, balanced with our overall Company strategies.